 Prospects for the Future

-With the advent of the mobile cloud generation, we will continue to work towards an electronic mobile school administration, provide and set up a safe and convenient information and communication service environment, support the teaching of teachers in the school, integrate and improve the efficiency of the research and learning environment and also to allow teachers and students to be able to access the computing resource systems and services provided by NTU campus anytime and anywhere through their mobile devices.
-Our target is to construct a first class university’s information and communication environment to enhance the international competitiveness of NTU.
+With the advent of the mobile cloud computing, we will continue to work towards a mobile school administration, providing a safe and convenient information and communication environment.
+We seek to support NTU teachers in the classroom, and integrate and improve the efficiency of research and learning by providing teachers and students easy access the computing anytime and anywhere through their mobile devices.
+Our target is to construct a first-class network to enhance the international competitiveness of NTU.

 ‧ Tel: +886-2-33665000